Tellinq/yoga-book-9i/README.md

 ## How I test

-I test with a Live ISO first. for full testing, I will install a Linux distribution that frequently updates the Linux kernel.
+I test with a Live ISO first.
+For full testing, I will install a Linux distribution that frequently updates the Linux kernel.
 This is a high requirement as this is incomplete for support.
 Improvements will happen throughout time.

 ## What works